Four Money Moves Every Woman Should Make for Financial Independence

 Don’t break out the champagne just yet — that means we also need more money to cover those additional years of retirement.

-Women currently in the workforce reported saving a median average of $23,000 for retirement compared to men, who’d socked away $76,000, according to a survey by the Transamerica Center for Retirement Studies.
-And men were nearly twice as likely as women to say they’d saved $250,000 or more for their retirement.
+Women currently in the workforce reported saving a median average of $23,000 for retirement compared to men, who’d socked away $76,000, according to a 2019 survey by the Transamerica Center for Retirement Studies.
+Nearly one in four working women said their confidence in their ability to retire comfortably has declined amid the pandemic, according to the 2020 update of the same study.

 That discrepancy, again, is partially attributable to the pay gap, but women who are out of the workforce or only working part time to care for family members typically lose out on benefits like investing in an employee-sponsored 401(k).